GrumpyMusician/CraftyBot/README.md

 - dotenv
 - crafty_client

-After configuring the ``.env`` file correctly with the information above, as well as installing the pip packages, you should be free to run the server through the bot!
+After configuring the ``.env`` file correctly with the information above, as well as installing the pip packages, you should be free to run the server through the bot.
+You only need the ``main.py`` and ``.env`` file.
+All other files in the repository are not neccessary.
+A ``.env`` file is needed to modifiable information is easy to access initially and better securred after configuration.
+If the ``.env`` file does not appear in your folder, try showing hidden files.
 Happy playing!

 ### Discord Bot & Token:
 Make a bot in the [Discord Developer Portal](https://discord.com/developers/applications).
 Create your bot.
 In order to access your token, click the tab "Bot", and copy it. **Never share it with anyone**.
 If it is leaked, or if your bot is acting strange, please reset your token immediately.
 Put your token after ``DISCORD_TOKEN`` in your .env file.